 - Students will be expected to take responsibility for their own conduct and will be made fully aware of procedures and expectations.
 They have a responsibility to ensure that incidents of disruption, violence, bullying and any form of harassment or discriminatory behaviour are reported.
-They also have a responsibility to complete all work set to the best of their ability. - There is a reciprocal responsibility for staff to behave in a supportive, non- confrontational manner towards students in order to help them achieve their full potential. - The school encourages parents to support good behaviour through the Home-School Agreement, FROG, Parents' Evenings and letters from the Headteacher.
+They also have a responsibility to complete all work set to the best of their ability. - There is a reciprocal responsibility for staff to behave in a supportive manner towards students in order to help them achieve their full potential.
+Staff should report incidents of bullying and any form of harassment or discriminatory behaviour, whilst pastoral staff should act on what has been reported. - The school encourages parents to support good behaviour through the Home-School Agreement, FROG, Parents' Evenings and letters from the Headteacher.
 Parents are to be kept closely informed of any poor behaviour displayed by their child.
 Parents will be informed by text message and in advance of whole school detentions.
-Communication will also be sent to parents, who will be invited to a meeting with the students' Head of Year if the student is deemed to be at risk of inclusion or suspension, to discuss a Pastoral Support Plan. - The Governing Body will establish in consultation with the Headteacher, staff and parents the policy for the promotion of a good culture & ethos and keep it under review.
+Communication will also be sent to parents, who will be invited to a preventative meeting with the student's Head of Year if the student is deemed to be at risk of inclusion or suspension, to discuss strategies to improve behaviour. - The Governing Body will establish in consultation with the Headteacher, staff and parents the policy for the promotion of a good culture & ethos and keep it under review.
 It will ensure that it is communicated to students and parents, is non-discriminatory and that expectations are clear.
 Governors will support the school in maintaining high standards of behaviour. - The Headteacher and other members of the leadership team will be responsible for the implementation, review and day-to-day management of the policy and procedures.
 Support and training for staff faced with challenging behaviour is also an important responsibility of the leadership team. - All staff, including teachers, the pastoral team and other support staff, will be responsible for ensuring that the policy and procedures are followed, and consistently and fairly applied.
 Mutual support amongst all staff in the implementation of the policy is essential.
-All stakeholders have responsibility, with the support of the leadership team, for creating a high quality learning environment, teaching exemplary behaviour, having high expectations of what students can achieve and implementing the agreed policy and procedures consistently. - The Governing Body, Headteacher and staff will ensure there is no differential application of the policy and procedures on any grounds including: - o age - disability - gender reassignment - pregnancy - o marriage - o race - religion or belief - o sex - o sexual orientation
+All stakeholders have responsibility, with the support of the leadership team, for creating a high quality learning environment, teaching exemplary behaviour, having high expectations of what students can achieve and implementing the agreed policy and procedures consistently. - The Governing Body, Headteacher and staff will ensure there is no differential application of the policy and procedures on any grounds including:

+- o age

+- $\circ \quad disability \\$

+- o gender reassignment

+- pregnancy

+- marriage

+- o race

+- o religion or belief

+- o sex

+- sexual orientation